d| h| m| s

 The main purpose of the W-2 form is to report annual wages and the amount of taxes withheld to the IRS and the Social Security Administration (SSA).

 Employees rely on their W-2s to file their federal and state income taxes.
-The form also helps to track Social Security and Medicare contributions, which can affect future benefits.
+The form also tracks Social Security and Medicare contributions, which can affect future benefits.

 Who Gets a W-2?